News / Analysis

 This morning’s Dow futures, on the other hand, are forming a bullish pendant towards 21500, despite Trump’s delay of what he considers to be the deadline for an end to the Coronavirus lockdown.

 Meanwhile, according to Reuters, the Department of Justice has begun examining a series of stock transactions made by US lawmakers as the pandemic began.
-The Bank of Canada cut its interest rates by a half percent on Friday, pushing the loonie down against the dollar.
+The Bank of Canada cut its The cost of accessing money not owned. rates by a half percent on Friday, pushing the loonie down against the dollar.

 European data for March shows a less-than-tragic drop in consumer and business confidence in France and Italy, respectively.

-Preliminary retail sales and consumer inflation in Spain for March are understandably in the red, while most sentiment markers for the EU came in better than expected for March, but still its lowest in 5 years.
+Preliminary retail sales and consumer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... in Spain for March are understandably in the red, while most sentiment markers for the EU came in better than expected for March, but still its lowest in 5 years.

 Still, indexes are trading lower, led by Spain and France’s -1.5% drop, and Germany’s inflation in March is down to 1.4%.
 Meanwhile, the UK reports an increase in housing buys, putting at 2014 record levels.

 China overnight cut reverse repo rates by 20 points – the largest cut in 5 years – to help relieve economic pressure from Corona shutdowns, briefly pushing up the government’s 10-yr bond by a quarter percent.